 In this article, I will explain modern views of sumble.
 Then I will show passages from the Lore showing how Sumble is portrayed in historical sources.
-My main sources include Beowulf lines 489-675, Heimskringla óláfs saga tryggvasonar Chapter 35, as these are two very long and detailed passages showing how sumble was done historically, and what sumble was about.
-At the end of this article, I will include my translation of these texts so all can read them and see the myths and facts of historical Sumble.
+My main sources include Beowulf lines 489-675, and Heimskringla óláfs saga tryggvasonar Chapter 35, as these are two very long and detailed passages showing how sumble was done historically, and what sumble was about.
+At the end of this article, I will include my translation of these texts so all can read them.
 (Another great example of a Yule blot and Sumble is Hakon the Good chapters 15-16, though in some translations it is chapters 13-14.)

 “Sumble” is the Old Saxon word for "symbel".
 In the Old English Beowulf it is called “Symbel.”
 Sumbl is the Old Icelandic word in Heimskringla.
 To quote Swain Wodening a friend of mine: “The idea behind symbel is to place one’s self into the flow of Uurd (Bauschatz pp. 109-110), thus linking deeds of the past to those of the present, and affect those deeds of the future.
 The speech at Sumble revolves around deeds past and present.
 Béowulf in the poem stated who his father was and boasted of past deeds prior to vowing to slay Grendel.
 Boasts serve one purpose, to place oneself in the flow of Uurd, and thereby control the results of future events.
 Results of events in the future are based upon the results of those in the past.
 Béowulf’s béot or vow ends with Gað a wyrd swá hío sceol “always goeth Uurd as she shall.””

 1. There should be one drinking horn that everyone uses.
 Believe it or not, Sumble in Beowulf, the Heliand, Lokasenna, Hakon the Good's Saga, and Heimskringla do not show a central horn being passed.
 Multiple cups or steins are mentioned.
-Everyone can have their own horn or stein, and it appears from the sources that each person had their own.
+Everyone can have their own horn or stein, and it is clear from the sources that each person had their own.